johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 -	Whereas commercial organisations invariably exercise *hierarchical  control* over their assets---including management, brand identity, reputation and property, in particular---

--	A movement must focusses upon *equipping* and *sending* people that are able to operate autonomously[^cf45], mostly without significant assets, based upon agreed, shared values.
+-	A movement must focus upon *equipping* and *sending* people that are able to operate autonomously[^cf44], mostly without significant assets, based upon agreed, shared values.

 ### Growth ###

-Movements grow endlessly, organically, *wildly* as new members are discipled not only to *believe* in core values, but to *realign their lives* accordingly and *allowed opportunity* to effect their own contexts and futures.
+Movements grow, organically, wildly, haphazardly, as new members are discipled not only to *believe* in core values, but to *realign their lives* accordingly and *allowed opportunity* to effect their own contexts and futures.

 Thus, within a missional movement, member groups are essentially